Josef Hlávka: Biography

 He was also involved in politics; being elected to the Chamber of Deputies in the Reichsrat in 1883, representing the "Old Czech Party" (officially, the National Party).
-He became a lifetime member in 1891, appointed by Kaiser Wilhelm II.
+He became a lifetime member in 1891, appointed by Emperor Franz Joseph I.

 He remained childless through both marriages.
 When Zdenka died, in 1904, he donated his entire fortune to create the "Josef, Marie and Zdenka Hlávka Foundation".
 It survived the Communist régime, the only pre-Communist foundation to do so, and is still devoted to promoting the intellectual culture of the Czech people.
 His death came after a short illness in 1908, and he was interred in a family grave of his own design.